 Discover more of Victoria: 11 fun-filled day trips from Melbourne you have to do!

 If you like a drop of wine, no trip to the Gippsland area is complete without trying some wine.
 Lightfoot and Sons is a family-owned winery that has been making wine in Gippsland near Bairnsdale since 1995.

 The cellar door for wine tasting has a stunning view of the Mitchel River with both indoor and outdoor seating for wine tastings, signature local food platters and just relaxing.
 Lightfoot makes a range of wines including Shiraz, Pinot Noir, Chardonnay, Pinot Grigio and more.

 Address: 717 Calulu Road, Bairnsdale, VIC, Australia

-Distance from Melbourne: 280 kilometers
+Distance from Melbourne: 280 kilometres

-Remaining distance to Lakes Entrance: 48.1 kilometres
+Remaining distance from Bairnsdale to Lakes Entrance: 48.1 kilometres

-By stopping at some of these places you can make a real day trip of your journey to Lakes Entrance from Melbourne, you can even see a few you missed when going from Lakes Entrance to Melbourne on the way back.
+By stopping at some of these places you can make a real day trip on your journey to Lakes Entrance from Melbourne, you can even see a few you missed when going from Lakes Entrance to Melbourne on the way back.

 If you have an idea, attraction or top spot, feel free to leave us a comment or email us at email@example.com